aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Convert PowerPoint to HTML with High-quality Images**

-By default, when you convert PowerPoint to HTML, Aspose.Slides outputs small HTML with images at 72 DPI and cropped areas deleted.
-To obtain HTML files with higher quality images, you have to set the `PicturesCompression` property (from the `HtmlOptions` class) to 96 (i.e. `PicturesCompression.Dpi96`) or higher [values](https://apireference.aspose.com/slides/net/aspose.slides.export/picturescompression).
+By default, when you convert PowerPoint to HTML, Aspose.Slides outputs small HTML with images at 72 DPI and deleted cropped areas.
+To obtain HTML files with higher quality images, you have to set the `PicturesCompression` property (from the `HtmlOptions` class) to 96 (i.e., `PicturesCompression.Dpi96`) or higher [values](https://apireference.aspose.com/slides/net/aspose.slides.export/picturescompression).

 This C# code shows you how to convert a PowerPoint presentation to HTML while obtaining high quality images at 150 DPI (i.e. `PicturesCompression.Dpi150`):